Izu–Bonin–Mariana arc: Arc hydrothermal activity

-Baker, Embley, Walker & Resing 2008 estimated that intraoceanic arcs combined may contribute hydrothermal emissions equal to ~10% of that from the global mid-ocean ridge system.
+Intraoceanic arcs combined may contribute hydrothermal emissions equal to ~10% of that from the global mid-ocean ridge system.
 These hydrothermal emissions of hydrogen sulfide, methane, carbon dioxide and hydrogen.
 These gases are emitted out of seamounts (underwater volcanos) and out of the fractures within these spreading ridges and volcanic arcs.

 Historical importance of IBM arc system

 Guam in the southern IBM arc system is where Magellan first landed after his epic crossing of the Pacific Ocean in 1521.

 The Bonin Islands were a significant stop for water and supplies for New England whaling during the early 19th century.
 At that time they were known as the Peel Islands.

-Terrible battles were fought on the islands of Saipan and Iwo Jima in 1944 and 1945; many young Japanese and American soldiers died in these battles.
+Battles were fought on the islands of Saipan and Iwo Jima in 1944 and 1945; many young Japanese and American soldiers died in these battles.
 George H. W. Bush was shot down in 1945 near Chichijima in the Bonin Islands.

-Twelve Japanese seamen were stranded in June 1944 on volcanic Anatahan for seven years, along with the overseer of the abandoned plantation and an attractive young Japanese woman.
-The novel and 1953 film Anatahan is based on these events.
+Initially thirty Japanese incuding an attractive young Japanese woman were stranded in June 1944 on volcanic Anatahan for seven years, along with the overseer of an abandoned plantation.
+The novel and 1953 film Anatahan are based on this complex saga.

 The B-29 bomber Enola Gay flew from Tinian to drop the first atomic bomb on Hiroshima in 1945.

 Sergeant Shoichi Yokoi hid out in the wilds of Guam for 28 years before coming out of hiding in 1972.

 The brown tree snake was accidentally introduced during World War II and has since devastated native birds on Guam.